grafana/grafana/docs/sources/explore/explore-inspector.md

 ### Inspect raw query results

-View raw query results in a table.
-This is the data returned by the query.
+You can view raw query results, that is the data returned by the query in a table.

 1. Open the inspector and then click the **Data** tab.
 1. If you have run multiple queries or queries multiple nodes, then you have additional options.